The-AVR/AVR-GUI/README.md

 #### Building Autonomous Enable Drop

-Additionally, buttons for enabling/disabling autonomous water drops are provided on this page.
-These buttons send a message one of two MQTT topics `avr/autonomous/building/enable` or `avr/autonomous/building/disable` with a payload containing the target building ID:
+Additionally, the buttons for enabling/disabling autonomous water drops are provided on this page.
+These buttons send a message to one of the two MQTT topics `avr/autonomous/building/enable` or `avr/autonomous/building/disable` with a payload containing the target building ID:

 ```json
 {